pontus/LocalEGA/docs/connection.rst

       ]
    }

-In order to identify the type of inbox activity, ``operation`` in the above message can the values:
+In order to identify the type of inbox activity, ``operation`` in the above message can have the following values:

 * ``upload`` - when a file is uploaded;
 * ``remove`` - when a file is deleted;
 * ``rename`` - when a file is renamed.

 CentralEGA triggers the ingestion and the message sent to ``files`` queue contains the same information.

 .. important:: The ``encrypted_checksums`` key is optional.
 If the key is not present
                the sha256 checksum will be calculated by ``Ingest`` service.

 The ``Ingest`` service upon successful operation will send a message to ``archived`` queue containing:

 .. code-block:: javascript